theCADO/launch_darkly_node/README.md

 This project generates a simple webserver which uses LaunchDarkly feature flags to create a simple website.
 The website is created by building an html string.
 While I absolutely don't recommend creating websites likes this, it makes for an extremely simple and lean showcase which should be compatible with any device.

-The website contains a table with information and, based on the value of feature flags, displays a header with a warning for, or a button in the table (for admin user).
+The website contains a table with information and, based on the value of feature flags, displays a header with a warning, or a button in the table (for admin user).

 ## Installing the application locally